-- Approving development proposals that accord with an up-to-date development plan without delay; or - Where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date7, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole."
+- Approving development proposals that accord with an up-to-date development plan without delay; or i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole."